mcavs/ESTUStat_2024Spring_MachineLearningMethodsandApplications/README.md

 # Machine Learning Methods and Applications

-This a undergraduate course repository of Machine Learning Methods and Applications at Eskisehir Technical University, Department of Statistics.
+This is an undergraduate course repository of Machine Learning Methods and Applications at Eskisehir Technical University, Department of Statistics.

 ## Books 📚